 In Chapters 5 and 6, we reported the regression analysis which showed that the introduction of new technologies is positively associated with long term sickness absence and with mental health sickness absence, supporting hypothesis three that the introduction of new technologies impacts on mental health and long-term sickness absence.
-We also reported that respondents themselves reported a positive impact on staff well-being when new technologies causes long-term or mental health sickness absence.
+We also reported that respondents themselves reported a positive impact on staff well-being when new technology was introduced, demonstrating that one cannot infer that the introduction of new technologies causes long-term or mental health sickness absence.
 Indeed, the new technologies may have been brought in to aid mental well-being, and examples of this were noted.
 In this chapter we see that the introduction of new technology is not significantly associated with mental health sickness absence impacting on business performance, when other factors are controlled for.
 In terms of the channels of well-being to productivity (detailed in Chapter 2), one might have expected the regression analysis to show some association between the introduction of new technology mental health sickness absence impacting on performance, but this has not been the case.